 Cupping therapy is an alternate form of medicine that has proven to be effective in helping patients with many ailments.
 As with other forms of alternative medicine, it is advisable to consider all the possible side effects of the treatment.

-Cupping therapy when performed by a certified therapist typically does not have any long lasting side effects.
+Cupping therapy, when performed by a certified therapist, typically does not have any long lasting side effects.
 In modern day cases, most therapists have procedures that can eliminate most signs of the treatment having been performed.
 The remaining minor effects, usually bruising, tend to disappear within a short time.

 There are two main types of cupping therapy, dry and wet cupping.
 Here is what you should expect after each type of cupping treatment:

-In case of dry cupping, suction is created by inserting a burning object inside a glass cup that is removed before inverting the cup on the specific points on the patient’s body.
-In cases where the burning object such as a cotton ball or herbs are left in the cup, the therapist might place an insulation pad on the skin to ensure that there is no burning.
+In the case of dry cupping, suction is created by inserting a burning object inside a glass cup that is removed before inverting the cup on the specific points on the patient’s body.
+In cases where the burning object such as a cotton ball or herbs is left in the cup, the therapist might place an insulation pad on the skin to ensure that there is no burning.
 Patients can be assured that the skin is never burnt.

 Silicone cups are now commonly used by people looking to perform cupping therapy on themselves due to the lack of flame and the ability to target certain areas of the body such as using cupping for cellulite.

 For weight loss and cellulite reduction, I recommend this silicone massage set.
 This type of set is perfect for massage cupping.

 Wet cupping is another form of cupping where the suction is alternated by performing tiny cuts with a scalpel on the skin to allow the release of toxic blood and fluids from the body and thus promote healing.
 When combined with acupuncture, the cupping therapist might insert needles in the pressure of the patient’s body.
 In rare cases, when these instruments are not sterilized properly, skin infections can occur.